CZERTAINLY/CZERTAINLY-Documentation/docs/60-contributors/10-attributes/15-changing-definition.md

 - `Required` (not applicable for metadata)
 - `ReadOnly` (not applicable for metadata)

+In regard to other properties, they can be changed as needed.
+The only thing worth mentioning is that change does not affect in any way already existing content which can become invalid by some changes.

-This validation and updating mechanism ensures that attribute definitions and their content remain consistent.
+Described validation and updating mechanism ensures that attribute definitions and their content remain consistent.
 It is essential to maintain this consistency for proper operation and to enable filtering of objects based on their content type.

 ## FAQ